Capri1545/rag-chat-bot/README.md

 - **Overall Pass Rate:** [Yes/No]

 ### Key Observations
+- **Strengths:**
-- [Summarize strengths, e.g., "Consistently avoids hallucinations on out-of-KB queries."]
+  - Consistently avoids hallucinations on out-of-KB queries.
+  - High accuracy and grounding for in-KB questions.
+  - Fast response for "no info" cases.
+  - Clear source display for transparency.

+- **Weaknesses:**
-- [Summarize weaknesses, e.g., "Occasional partial matches for ambiguous questions."]
+  - Occasional partial matches for ambiguous or multi-faceted questions.
+  - Chunking granularity may limit recall for very specific facts.

 ---